 Before we proceed, let’s do a bit of time travelling and look at what that area looked like 68 years ago, in 1949 …

-The gist of this story is not so much about the historic importance of the Weston Bakery Biscuit Factory building itself, as, while it is a beautiful old brick structure, in which a whole lot of biscuits were produced in round-the-clock shifts from 1910 until it closed in the 70s, there are plenty of places which are as old as it is, and older, still standing in that area.
+This story is not so much about the historic significance of the Weston Bakery Biscuit Factory building itself, as, while it is a beautiful old brick structure, in which a whole lot of biscuits were produced in round-the-clock shifts from 1910 until it closed in the 70s, there are quite a few places which are as old as it is, and older, still standing in that area.

 For instance, in the first historic photos above, the buildings on either side of the street where the construction workers are, are still there, as is the fancy looking house on the north/west corner of Adelaide and Peter — that was built in 1858 and I previously posted shots of this place in this post and this post, if you’d like to see.